 "A way can be a guide, but not a fixed path; names can be given, but not permanent labels." - Tao Te Ching

-Julie Lindahl is a multi-national author, educator and activist living in Sweden.
+Julie Lindahl is a critically acclaimed multi-national author and activist living in Sweden.

 She has worked hands-on to strengthen democracy and human rights as an activist in local communities in Sweden, and as an educator in schools and other academic institutions in Europe and the US.
 She often collaborates closely wth Holocaust survivors and their descendants, frequently as a partner in public conversations.